A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Introduction

 \subsection{Structure of this work}

 In \textsection\ref{sec:obs} we briefly describe the roughly 20 years of archival data from the GBT.
 In \textsection\ref{sec:methods} we present a novel technique for ``isolating'' the MSP from the orbital effects of the binary companion, allowing us to time the underlying, highly accurate clock.
-This method effectively overcomes the aforementioned limitations of the BTX model, allowing long-term timing or RBs.
+This method provides the advantage of phase connecting long-term observational datasets even with large gaps since the timing of an ``isolated'' pulsar is predictive, effectively overcoming the aforementioned limitations of the BTX model.
 In \textsection\ref{sec:results} we present our long-term timing analysis of five RBs in GCs -- Ter5P, Ter5ad, Ter5ar, M28H, and NGC 6440D, our fully phase-connected timing solutions, the long-term orbital variations that were removed to create them, and pulse profiles (shown in Figure \ref{fig:pulse_profiles}) for each system.
 Apart from NGC 6440D, none of these pulsars had any published timing solutions until now.
 A separate publication on 34 years of timing of another RB, Ter5A, that uses the same technique is presented in \citet{Rosenthal2024}.
 We then discuss the results from our technique and how they compare to those of conventional timing methods, the quasi-periodic oscillations seen in Ter5P, and a correlation between orbital variations and spin frequency in \textsection\ref{sec:discussion}.
 Finally, we summarize our work in \textsection\ref{sec:summary}.